About Freyja

 Freyja Theaker

-Around the age of nineteen, I encountered the Buddhism of Nichiren Daishonin and began what became a lifelong exploration of non-duality, identity, suffering, perception, and the apparent relationship between separation and wholeness.
-Central to this inquiry was the suggestion that reality cannot be reduced to simple opposites, but may appear as both two and not two, and causelessly so.
-Over time, this gave rise to an enduring fascination with the nature of experience itself and the question of whether anything is ever truly separate from the wholeness of life.
+Around the age of nineteen, I encountered the Buddhism of Nichiren Daishonin and began what became a lifelong exploration of identity, suffering, perception, non-duality, and the apparent relationship between separation and wholeness.
+Central to this developing inquiry was the possibility that reality cannot be reduced to simple opposites—that what appears may be both two and not two, without any ultimate cause or explanation that can be known.

 Warm wishes,